The Rationale

 • Racial Equity.
 By extending ownership opportunities beyond senior management – which historically lacks diversity – to all employees of a company, shared ownership can increase racial equity.

 • Employee Engagement.
-By reinvigorating corporate cultures, shared ownership can help improve employee engagement and voice, which can benefit both employee retention and company performance.
+By reinvigorating corporate cultures, shared ownership can help improve employee engagement and elevate worker voice, which can benefit both employee retention and company performance.

 Wealth Creation & Economic Resilience